mannau/h5/README.md

 install_github("mannau/h5")
 ```

-Please note that this version has been tested with the current hdf5 library 1.8.4 - you therefore need to install the most current hdf5 library including its C++ API for your platform.
+Please note that this version has been tested with the current hdf5 library 1.8.14 - you therefore need to install the most current hdf5 library including its C++ API for your platform.

 ### MacOSX
-With MacOSX and Homebrew (http://brew.sh) you can use the following command:
+With MacOSX and Homebrew (http://brew.sh) you can use the following command to install HDF5 library dependencies and headers:
 ```shell
 brew install hdf5 --enable-cxx
 ```